theapexlab/serverless-icebreaker/README.md

 npm run cst --filterByName=get
 ```

-Overwrite the warning threshold:
+Overwrite the error threshold:

 ```
-npm run cst --warningThresholdMB=30
+npm run cst --errorThresholdMB=30
 ```

-To show only the files that exceed the warning threshold:
+To show only the files that exceed the error threshold:

 ```
 npm run cst --showOnlyErrors